Ultimate Harrisburg Real Estate Investing Guide for 2026

 Short Term Rentals

-Usual short-term tenants are vacationers, home sellers who are in-between homes, and people on a business trip who want something better than a hotel room.
-Ordinary property owners can rent their houses or condominiums on a short-term basis using sites such as AirBnB and VRBO.
-Short-term rentals are considered a good way to jumpstart investing in real estate.
+Normal short-term tenants are excursionists, home sellers who are relocating, and people on a business trip who need more than a hotel room.
+Any property owner can turn their property into a short-term rental with the services provided by virtual home-sharing websites like VRBO and AirBnB.
+Short-term rentals are considered an effective method to begin investing in real estate.

 Factors to Consider